netdata/blog/blog/2023-10-27-discover-the-new-netdata/index.md

 - **Exporters**: available exporting options to where you can send the collected data
 - **Notifications**: what notifications mechanisms you can use to receive your alert notifications

 On each integration card you can find information from: Overview, Metrics, Alerts, Setup and Troubleshooting.

-No more need to fiddle around the documentation, all available at your fingertips!
+No more need to fiddle around with the documentation, everything is available at your fingertips!